nixos-asia/website/en/nixify-haskell-01.md

 ---
-short-title: Using nixpkgs only
+short-title: 1.
+Using nixpkgs only
 ---

 # Nixifying a Haskell project using nixpkgs

-Welcome to the inaugural installment of the [[nixify-haskell]] series.
-In this article, we begin by nixifying a Haskell application that uses PostgreSQL database and package it for end-users to run with one command.
-At the end of this post, we will have a [[flakes|flake.nix]] that can be used to build the project, setup the development environment and run the Haskell application including the dependent services (PostgreSQL and PostgREST) with one command.
+Welcome to the first installment of the [[nixify-haskell]] series.
+In this article, we embark on the journey of integrating a Haskell application, specifically one utilizing a PostgreSQL database, into a convenient package that can be executed with a single command.
+By the conclusion of this article, you will have a [[flakes|flake.nix]] file ready to build the project, establish the development environment, and execute the Haskell application, including all dependent services such as PostgreSQL and PostgREST, through a singular command.

 >[!warning]
 > A basic understanding of the [[nix]] expression language is assumed.
 See [[nix-rapid]] for a quick introduction.

-Throughout the series, we will utilize a simple Haskell app called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build a Haskell project and automatically manage runtime dependencies such as databases (ie., [postgres](https://www.postgresql.org)) and and other services (here, we use [postgREST](https://postgrest.org/en/stable)), eliminating the need for any manual onboarding setup.
-This will allow us to highlight the advantages of using Nix.
+Throughout this series, we'll use a simple Haskell application called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) as a case study to demonstrate building a Haskell project and managing runtime dependencies like databases (i.e., [postgres](https://www.postgresql.org/)) and other services (in this case, [postgREST](https://postgrest.org/en/stable)), thereby removing the need for manual setup.
+This approach highlights the benefits of utilizing Nix.

+{#why}
-## Why Nixify?
+## Why Choose Nix for Haskell Development?

-Why use Nix to develop a Haskell project rather than something like Stack or GHCup?
+Why opt for [[nix]] when developing a Haskell project instead of alternatives like Stack or GHCup?

-- **Instant onboarding**: Projects have READMEs that describe how to setup the development environment but these instructions do not work the same way for every developer and usually takes hours or days to setup.
-With Nix the setup is instantaneous and reproducible,[^1] which means any new developer can get the development environment up and running with one command.
+- **Instantaneous Onboarding**: Typical project READMEs detail environment setup instructions that often fail to work uniformly across different developers' machines, taking hours or even days to configure.
+Nix offers an instant and reproducible setup, allowing any newcomer to get their development environment ready swiftly with one command.
-- **Enhanced productivity**: More time spent on writing Haskell as Nix gives a fully working development environment with `nix develop`.
+- **Boosted Productivity**: Developers can dedicate more time to writing Haskell, as Nix ensures a fully functional development environment through `nix develop`.
-- **Multi-platform**: Same configuration generally works on macOS, Linux and WSL.
+- **Multi-Platform Support**: The same configuration reliably works across [[macos]], Linux, and WSL.

 >[!note] macOS support
-> Although [[macos]] doesn't have first-class support in [[nixpkgs]], [it is getting there](https://github.com/NixOS/nixpkgs/issues/116341).
+> While [[macos]] doesn't enjoy first-class support in [[nixpkgs]] yet, [improvements are underway](https://github.com/NixOS/nixpkgs/issues/116341).

-[^1]: Considering the packages are available in Nix for the host platform.

-The rest of this blog post will provide a step-by-step demonstration of how to Nixify the todo-app project.
+The remainder of this article will guide you step-by-step through Nixifying the todo-app project.

+{#flake}
-## Introduce Flake
+## Introducing Flake

-To begin, clone the [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) repository and checkout the specified commit.
+Start by cloning the [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) repository and checking out the specified commit.

 ```sh
 git clone https://github.com/juspay/todo-app.git